This section summarizes the new features and significant product changes for Oracle Data Integrator (ODI) in the Oracle Fusion Middleware 12c release.

 You can now limit concurrent executions in a scenario or load plan and force a concurrent execution to either wait or raise an execution error.

-For more information, see "Controlling Concurrent Execution of Scenarios and Load Plans" in Developing Integration Projects with Oracle Data Integrator.
+For more information, see the "Controlling Concurrent Execution of Scenarios and Load Plans" section in Developing Integration Projects with Oracle Data Integrator.

 The Create New Model and Topology Objects dialog in the Designer Navigator provides the ability to create a new model and associate it with new or existing topology objects, if connected to a work repository.
 This dialog enables you to create topology objects without having to use Topology editors unless more advanced options are required.

-For more information, see "Creating a Model and Topology Objects" in Developing Integration Projects with Oracle Data Integrator.
+For more information, see the "Creating a Model and Topology Objects" section in Developing Integration Projects with Oracle Data Integrator.